UniMath/agda-unimath/src/foundation/null-homotopic-maps.lagda.md

     inv (contraction-null-htpy H a) ∙ contraction-null-htpy K a
 ```

-### If the codomain is a set and the domain has an element the type of null-homotopies is a proposition
+### If the codomain is a set and the domain has an element then being null-homotopic is a property

 ```agda
 module _